troyready/sensu-transport-snssqs/README.md

 - This transport assumes that Sensu's process environment is properly configured to use the aws-sdk gem.

+- In order to limit the amount and costs of sns and sqs messages.
+This plugin can buffer messages.
+This can reduce costs up to 80% in our internal tests.

 ## Installation

 To use this `snssqs` transport, this gem must be in your Sensu installation's ruby include path.